lromes43/SpecialTeamsDatabase/README.md

 Database:
 Football special teams relational datbase designed using CASE tools and implemented using MYSQL.
-Database consists of 13 tables and three views (see data dictionary for supplemental info).
+Database consists of 13 tables and three views (see data dictionary within the database subfolder within data)

 Data Pulling:
 Data exported using SQL and cleaned with R and Python.